Best of Hannity: Always Fighting for America - 7.4

 All felonies.

-He prosecuted Brian Nishimora, a naval reservist, for doing exactly what Hillary Clinton did on a smaller scale.
+Just a year before Comey cleared Hillary Clinton, he prosecuted Brian Nishimura, a naval reservist, for doing exactly what Hillary Clinton did on a smaller scale.

-And in the FBI press release, it literally says he did it without intent, and they prosecuted him under gross negligence.
+And in the FBI press release, it literally says he did it without intent and they prosecuted him under gross negligence.

-Well, what what could she be charged with now?
+What could she be charged with now?

 So she could be prosecuted on those.